 4. Limit yourself (at first) to three tools

 For your purposes, start with these three tools: EQ, compression, and peak limiting at the end of the chain.
 That’s it.
 That’s all you likely need.
 Whether you put the EQ before the compression or after is up to you—I tend to go EQ before, but that’s me.

 Limit yourself to these, and you’re in far less danger of messing things up.
-Seriously, there’s a reason Ozone’s Master Assistant doesn’t automatically slap stereo-width tools and spectral shaping on your master, and it’s because they are garnishes, not staples.
+Seriously, there’s a reason Master Assistant in Ozone doesn’t automatically slap stereo-width tools and spectral shaping on your master, and it’s because they are garnishes, not staples.

 Working in reverse means you try to achieve the desired level first, then apply dynamics-shaping as needed, and move on to EQ after that.

 Why work this way?
-After all, many tutorials promote the opposite, advocating EQ moves first, followed by compression, and then bringing everything up with the limiter.
+After all, many tutorials on the ideal mastering chain promote the opposite, advocating EQ moves first, followed by compression, and then bringing everything up with the limiter.